Reclaimed Wood Furniture

 What is Reclaimed Wood?

 Reclaimed wood is wood that was previously used in the building of another structure which, when disassembled, is recycled and used in a new building.
 This is particularly common when large, wooden beams are used, and are transplanted from a building into another.

 Please note: Reclaimed wood is a living and breathing item and will expand and contract based on its environment and the seasonal temperature.
-We ensure the wood is dried to within acceptable manufacturing standards, and moisture content, and our table top construction allows for a degree of movement in the tops.
+We ensure the wood is dried to within acceptable manufacturing standards, and moisture content, and our table top construction allows for a degree of movement in the tops and works well in very dry conditions, for example underfloor heating.
 Further characterisation can occur over time and, in our mind this is part of the beauty of using reclaimed wood in our furniture designs.

 There’s mystery in its history

 Reclaimed wood is steeped in history and character.
 At Mac&Wood, the timber we use is normally pine and sourced ourselves – from a multitude of different places.

 In another life, one of our reclaimed wood table tops could have been an old garden shed, decking or worn wooden flooring.
 It could have formed part of an old seaside pier, a building of historical significance or the pews of an ancient church.